 Include these question types in your immediate feedback survey:

 Knowledge Assessment Questions: "Which AI application mentioned today has the highest potential impact for your role?"
 This tests retention of specific content rather than general impressions.
+If attendees can't name something specific, the content didn't stick.

 Implementation Intent Scoring: "On a scale of 1-5, how likely are you to research the AI tools mentioned today?"
 Follow up with "What specific action will you take in the next 30 days?"
+The specificity matters.
+"Learn more about AI" is meaningless.
+"Evaluate ChatGPT Enterprise for our customer service team" is actionable.

 Implement 30-60-90 Day Follow-Up Protocols

 Your 30-day follow-up should focus on initial actions taken.
 Survey the same attendees with questions like "Which AI initiative mentioned in the keynote have you researched further?" and "Have you shared keynote insights with your team?"
 Track concrete behaviors rather than satisfaction levels.
+How someone felt about the presentation matters far less than what they did because of it.

 The 90-day measurement captures institutionalized change.
 Look for new AI policies, budget allocations, or team structures that emerged from keynote insights.
 This is where the largest ROI typically appears.
+A speaker who inspires one team leader to pilot an automation project that becomes company-wide practice has delivered value far beyond the presentation fee.

 Track Quantifiable Business Metrics